uhi22/ccs32/doc/memos.md

 ### emac_esp32_transmit(229): insufficient TX buffer size.
 This happens sporadically even if only transmitted 60 bytes SlacParam.Req.
 Strange.

+### esp.emac: no mem for receive buffer
+E (23219) esp.emac: no mem for receive buffer
+E (23433) esp.emac: no mem for receive buffer
+This stops the charging process, because no response from Charger is seen anymore.

 # Logging

 How to print an info to serial line inside a library, e.g. in ETH.c?